The Benefits of Dry Brushing for Skin and Circulation

 How to Dry Brush: A Simple Guide

 - Move upward: Brush legs, arms, stomach, and back.
-Always stroke toward the heart to support lymphatic flow.
+Use circular motions on the joints, such as knees and elbows, and long strokes on the long bones.
+Always stroke toward the heart to support the natural direction of lymphatic drainage.

-- Finish with a shower: Rinse off to wash away dead skin cells, then apply a moisturizer or body oil to lock in hydration.
+- Finish with a shower: Rinse off in a warm shower to wash away the exfoliated dead skin cells.
+This is the perfect time to use a gentle body wash.
+Once you step out and pat dry, apply a moisturizer or body oil to lock in hydration.

 Note: Avoid dry brushing over broken skin, rashes, sunburn, or areas with active inflammation.
-If you have a skin condition like eczema or psoriasis, consult your dermatologist first.
+If you have a skin condition like eczema or psoriasis, or if you are taking blood thinning medication, consult your dermatologist or physician first.

 A Ritual, Not a Chore

 Give it a week.
-Notice how your skin feels.
-Pay attention to your energy.
+Notice how your skin feels after a few sessions.
+Pay attention to your energy levels in the morning.
 You might just find that this simple brush becomes one of your favorite daily rituals.

 Have you tried dry brushing?
 Share your experience in the comments below!